rumesh-afi/NanoGrid-Web-App/README.md

     python app.py
     ```

-5. Access the application by opening `http://localhost:5000` in your web browser
+5. Access the application by opening `http://127.0.0.1:5000` in your web browser

 ## Run-Application

-- Type the input as required
+- Type the input as required for Wind Turbine Power Generation and Household Power Consumption Prediction
-- Run the prediction
+- Run the prediction for Solar Farm Power Generation Prediction
 - Predict Solar Energy Production, Wind Energy Production and Household Electricity Consumption Prediction as required

+## Organization
+- DLZ Ventures (Virginia, USA)